 What impact will Ridgeburn have on the area?

-The full extent of the impacts are still being explored.
-Initial concerns include:
+The full extent of the impacts are still being assessed.
+Key areas requiring independent expert scrutiny include:

 The absence of public transport means all residents would be reliant on private vehicles for access to employment, schooling and healthcare.

 Queenstown's tourism industry is worth $2.8 billion annually, and visitor feedback already identifies traffic congestion as the single biggest negative in the visitor experience.
-Development on Outstanding Natural Landscape zoned land puts that economy at risk, not just for residents, but for the entire region.
+Development outside the Spatial Plan on land adjacent to Outstanding Natural Landscape areas puts that economy at risk, not just for residents, but for the entire region.

-We believe this development has the potential to set an alarming precedent not only for our area but for New Zealand as a whole.
-Because of this, we are committed to ensuring the strongest possible case is put before the Expert Panel.
+We believe this development has the potential to set a significant precedent not only for our area but for New Zealand as a whole.
+We are committed to ensuring the most complete and independent evidence possible is put before the Expert Panel.

 What is Fast-track?